John Muir: Friendships

 During these years in Yosemite, Muir was unmarried, often unemployed, with no prospects for a career, and had "periods of anguish", writes naturalist author John Tallmadge.
-He did marry in 1880 to Louisa Strentzel.
-He went into business for 10 years with his father-in-law managing the orchards on the family 2600 acre farm in Martinez, California.
-John and Louisa had two daughters, Wanda Muir Hanna and Helen Muir Funk.
+In 1880, he married Louisa Strentzel.
+He went into business for 10 years with his father-in-law managing the orchards on the family 2,600 acre farm in Martinez, California.
+Muir and Strentzel had two daughters, Wanda Muir Hanna and Helen Muir Funk.
 He was sustained by the natural environment and by reading the essays of naturalist author Ralph Waldo Emerson, who wrote about the very life that Muir was then living.
-On excursions into the back country of Yosemite, he traveled alone, carrying "only a tin cup, a handful of tea, a loaf of bread, and a copy of Emerson."
+On excursions into the back country of Yosemite, he traveled alone, carrying "only a tin cup, a handful of tea, a loaf of bread, and a copy of Emerson".
 He usually spent his evenings sitting by a campfire in his overcoat, reading Emerson under the stars.
 As the years passed, he became a "fixture in the valley", respected for his knowledge of natural history, his skill as a guide, and his vivid storytelling.
 Visitors to the valley often included scientists, artists, and celebrities, many of whom made a point of meeting with Muir.

+During his time at the University of Wisconsin, Muir took classes under Charles H. Allen, with whom he became lifelong friends, sharing a love of natural sciences.
+Allen would move to California in 1872 and become the principal of the California State Normal School (now San Jose State University), Muir gave several lectures at the normal school, and Allen joined Muir in several mountain hikes.

 Muir maintained a close friendship for 38 years with William Keith, a California landscape painter.
 They were both born the same year in Scotland and shared a love for the mountains of California.

-In 1871, after Muir had lived in Yosemite for three years, Emerson, with a number of academic friends from Boston, arrived in Yosemite during a tour of the Western United States.
+In 1871, after Muir had lived in Yosemite for three years, Emerson, with several friends and family, arrived in Yosemite during a tour of the Western United States.
 The two men met, and according to Tallmadge, "Emerson was delighted to find at the end of his career the prophet-naturalist he had called for so long ago ...
 And for Muir, Emerson's visit came like a laying on of hands."
 Emerson spent one day with Muir, and he offered him a teaching position at Harvard, which Muir declined.
 Muir later wrote, "I never for a moment thought of giving up God's big show for a mere profship!"

 Muir also spent time with photographer Carleton Watkins and studied his photographs of Yosemite.